jozefg/drafts/quotients.markdown

 that since we're going to throw away the proof term anyways we can unbox the other proof terms we've thrown away.

+Now the long and short of this is that when we're of this is that when we're trying to use an equivalence between two terms in a quotient, we only get the squashed term.
+This done mean that we only need to provide a squash to get equality in the first place though

+    Γ ⊢ ∥ x E y  ∥; Γ ⊢ x : A; Γ ⊢ y : A
+    ——————————————————————————————————–
+          Γ ⊢ x ≡ y : A // E

+Remember that we can trivially form an `∥ A ∥` from `A`'.

+Now there's just one thing left to talk about, using our quotiented types.
+To do this the paper outlines one primitive elimination rule and defines several others.

+    Γ, x : A, y : A, e : x E y, a : ND, Δ[ndₐ{x;y}] ⊢ |C[ndₐ{x;y}]|
+    ——————————————————————————————————————————————————————————————–
+                   Γ, x : A // E, Δ[x] ⊢ |C[u]|

+So this looks a bit weird, let's go over this one part at a time

+ - `ND`

+     `ND` is a admittedly odd type that's supposed to represent nondeterministic choice.
+It has two terms, `tt` and `ff` and they're considered "equal" under `ND`.
+However, `nd` returns its first argument if it's fed `tt` and the second if it is fed `ff`.
+Hence, nondeterminism.

+     Now in our rule we use this to indicate that if we're eliminating some quotiented type we can get *any* value that's considered equal under `E`.

+ - `|C[u]|`

+    This is the intensional version of the squash operator.
+It has two basic rules,

+          Γ ⊢ A
+         ———————
+         Γ ⊢ [A]

+           Γ, x : |A|, Δ[̱•] ⊢ C[̱•] ——————————————————————————
+           Γ, x : |A|, Δ[x] ⊢ C[x]

+    Where • is the trivial occupant.

+So this says that if we can prove that `C` is occupied for some `y` related to `x` by `E`, then it's occupied for `C`.

 ## Wrap up

+As with my last post, here's some questions for the curious reader to pursue

+ - What elimination rules can we derive from the above?
+ - If we're of proving equality can we get more expressive rules?
+ - What would an extensional quotient type look like?
+ - Why would we want intensional or extensional?
+ - How can we express quotient types with higher inductive types from HoTT

+The last one in particularly interesting.

 [that-paper]: http://www.nuprl.org/documents/Nogin/QuotientTypes_02.pdf